cryptphil/sd-jwt-kotlin/README.md

-In the [Debugging.kt](src/test/kotlin/org/sd_jwt/Debugging.kt) file there are examples that show how the library can be used on the issuance, wallet and verifier side..
+In the [Debugging.kt](src/test/kotlin/org/sd_jwt/Debugging.kt) file there are examples that show how the library can be used on the issuance, wallet and verifier side...

 ### Running the Examples